bgd-labs/aave-proposals/README.md

-# BGD v3 bridge listing template
+# Aave v3 cross-chain listing template

 This template contains an opinionated smart contract template for creating proposals to list assets on the aave polygon v3 market.